vadimcn/codelldb/MANUAL.md

 |**lldb.showDisassembly**           |When to show disassembly:<li>`auto` - only when source is not available.,<li>`never` - never show.,<li>`always` - always show, even if source is available.
 |**lldb.dereferencePointers**       |Whether to show summaries of the pointees instead of numeric values of the pointers themselves.
 |**lldb.suppressMissingSourceFiles**|Suppress VSCode's messages about missing source files (when debug info refers to files not available on the local machine).
-|**lldb.consoleMode**               |Controls whether the debug console input is by default treated as debugger commands or as expressions to evaluate:<li>`commands` - treat debug console input as debugger commands.
-In order to evaluate an expression, prefix it with '?' (question mark).",<li>`evaluate` - treat debug console input as expressions.
-In order to execute a debugger command, prefix it with '/cmd ' or '\`' (backtick), <li>`split` - (experimental) use the debug console for evaluation of expressions, open a separate terminal for LLDB console.
+|**lldb.consoleMode**               |Controls whether the DEBUG CONSOLE input is by default treated as debugger commands or as expressions to evaluate:<li>`commands` - treat debug console input as debugger commands.
+In order to evaluate an expression, prefix it with '?' (question mark).",<li>`evaluate` - treat DEBUG CONSOLE input as expressions.
+In order to execute a debugger command, prefix it with '/cmd ' or '\`' (backtick), <li>`split` - (experimental) use the DEBUG CONSOLE for evaluation of expressions, open a separate terminal for LLDB console.

 ## Advanced
 |                       |                                                         |
 |-----------------------|---------------------------------------------------------|
 |**lldb.verboseLogging**|Enables verbose logging.
-The log can be viewed in Output/LLDB panel.
+The log can be viewed in OUTPUT/LLDB panel.
 |**lldb.rpcServer**     |See [RPC server](#rpc-server).
 |**lldb.library**       |The [alternate](#alternate-lldb-backends) LLDB library to use.
 This can be either a file path (recommended) or a directory, in which case platform-specific heuristics will be used to locate the actual library file.
 |**lldb.adapterEnv**    |Extra environment variables passed to the debug adapter.
 |**lldb.cargo**         |Name of the command to invoke as Cargo.
 |**lldb.terminalPromptClear**|A sequence of strings sent to the terminal in order to clear its command prompt.
 Defaults to `["\n"]`.
 To disable prompt clearing, set to `null`.
 |**lldb.evaluateForHovers**  |Enable value preview when cursor is hovering over a variable.
-|**lldb.commandCompletions** |Enable command completions in debug console.
+|**lldb.commandCompletions** |Enable command completions in DEBUG CONSOLE.
 |**lldb.reproducer**    |(deprecated) Enable capture of an LLDB reproducer.